THINKING OF LOCUM WORK? HERE ARE A FEW MISTAKES TO AVOID

-The lifestyle benefits of being a locum can be significant, but like with any other casul type jobs, there are always a few pitfalls you may not see at first.
+The lifestyle benefits of being a locum can be significant, but like with any other casul type jobs, there are always a few pitfalls that may not be obvious at first glance.

-That is why we compiled for you a handy list of most common mistakes to avoid, in order to ensure your locum experience is a good one.
+That is why we compiled for you a handy list of most common mistakes to avoid, in order to ensure your locum experience gets to be a positive one.
 Here it is:

 1. Letting administrative side of things slip

-When you’re busy, it’s easy to let administration side of things slide, so set aside some regular office time to keep track of your: locum agreements, invoices for your accountant and to note the hours and days you worked and how much you billed.
-This avoids payments and a paperwork hangover at some point.
+When you’re busy, it’s easy to let administrative side of things slide, so it is absolutely important to set aside some regular time to keep track of your: locum agreements, to note the exact hours and days you worked and how much you billed, and to forward any receipts and invoices to your accountant.
+This avoids extra time to chase up missing or late payments and a paperwork 'hangover' at a later point.

-You’ll also need to be up to date on your medical indemnity insurance, keep abreast of standard professional obligations, such as AHPRA registration, work with children and police checks and various other compliance requirements.
+You’ll also need to be up to date when it comes to your medical indemnity insurance, keep abreast of standard professional obligations, such as AHPRA registration, CPD points, Work With Children Check and National Police Check and various other compliance requirements.

 Your locum agency and your accountant will probably help, but ultimately: you’re the one responsible for paying your taxes regularly, chasing up late payments, expense receipts and other administrative box-ticks.

-Check with your locum agency what they do — and what they don’t, as they differ in the business structure, and not all of them are labour-hire type of agencies who do all for you.
+Check with your locum agency what they do and what they don’t, as they all differ in the business structure, and not all of them are labour-hire type of agencies who do all invoicing for you.

 The importance of professional development in the healthcare industry cannot be stressed enough.
-In this fast-paced field, there’s always a new technique, approach or therapy to be learned.
+In this fast-paced field, there’s always a new technique, a new approach, test or a therapy to be learned.

-Locums are often expected to perform at a highest standard and to keep abreast with professional development and medical advancements.
+Locums are simply expected to perform at a highest standard and to keep abreast with the medical advancements.

-Locum agreements, however, do not normally include PD leave or allowances, so locums have to cover the courses’ fees themselves and forfeit earnings in order to attend professional development activities like courses, seminars and conferences.
+Locum agreements, however, do not normally include paid professional development leave or allowances, so locums have to cover the courses’ fees themselves and forfeit earnings in order to attend courses, seminars and conferences.

 Our advice to you is to join professional networks online, subscribe to journals, seek out suitable online courses and ensure you’re on email notification lists of all relevant medical authorities.